cofoundry-cms/Cofoundry.Docs/src/Framework/Data Access.md

 ## Entity Framework

-Cofoundry uses Entity Framework Code First as its ORM strategy.
-You are free to use other tools and methodologies for your data access but using EF will allow you to re-use some of the existing Cofoundry features.
+Cofoundry uses Entity Framework Core for data access and includes a few tools you may wish to use if you are also using EF Core for your own data.

 See the section on  [Entity Framework & DbContext Tools](Entity-Framework-&-DbContext-Tools) which details tools to help you: